-- Increase consistency in sampling across divisions. - Produce results that more accurately reflect student learning outcomes, and are not skewed because of "outliers." - Produce results that are a sufficient sample to be statistically relevant, as has been discussed multiple times in AOC and degree program juries. - Avoid overwork by faculty members who assess the embedded assignments.
+- Increase consistency in sampling across divisions. - Produce results that more accurately reflect student learning outcomes and are not skewed because of "outliers." - Produce results that are a sufficient sample to be statistically relevant, as has been discussed multiple times in AOC and during the degree program juries. - Create a sustainable process that avoids overwork by faculty members who assess the embedded assignments.

-The Proposal - In short, it is to reduce the percentage of papers sampled in a "stand alone" class from 30 percent to 25 percent, and to continue assessing 2 additional papers per "section" for a "stackable" class.
+The Process - Following is the sampling process to be followed when assessing programs:

+• Stand-Alone Class

-- A "stand alone" class is a course taught in a single setting and delivery system.
-An example would be each single section taught on campus, or in a single-section online or extension center class.
-For a stand alone class, the sample would be reduced from 30 percent to 25 percent, with a maximum of 15. - o Examples: For a single-section campus-based class with 25 students, the sample size would be 6.
-Larger classes would have proportionally larger samples until the enrollment is 60, at which the 15 maximum sample is reached. - A "stackable" class is one basic class, being taught by the same teacher in the same semester, but has several "sections" in that one overall class.
-Examples of "stackable" classes are - o Multiple site CIV sections added to a campus-based course. - o Multiple sections in a NOLA2U or NOLA2U Flex course. - o Multiple sections within one online class.
+A "stand-alone" class is a course taught in a single setting and delivery system.
+Stand-alone classes include (1) a single section of a course taught on campus, (2) a single-section online, or (3) an extension center class.
+The sample size for a stand-alone class is 25 percent of the total number of students enrolled in the class, with a maximum of 15 artifacts (i.e., embedded assignments).

+For instance: For a single-section campus-based class with 20 students, the sample size is 5.
+Larger classes would have proportionally larger samples until the enrollment is 60, at which the 15 maximum sample is reached.

+Stackable Class

+A "stackable" class is one basic class taught by the same professor in the same semester, but has several "sections" in that one overall class.
+Examples of "stackable" classes:

+- o Multiple site CIV sections added to a campus-based course - Multiple sections in a NOLA2U or NOLA2U Flex course - Multiple sections within one online class

-In stackable classes, 20 percent would be assessed from the largest class, up to a maximum of 15.
-After that, 3 papers would be graded from each additional section.
+In stackable classes, 25 percent is assessed from the largest class, up to a maximum of 15.
+After that, a minimum of 3 papers are assessed from each additional section.